-Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
+Banks Unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
 These investments are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail.
-Unsecured investment with banks rated BBB are restricted to overnight deposits at the PCC's current account bank.

-Banks Secured

-Covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
+Banks Secured: Covered bonds, reverse repurchase agreements and other collateralised arrangements with banks and building societies.
 These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bail-in.
 Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the higher of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
 The combined secured and unsecured investments in any one bank will not exceed the cash limit for secured investments.

-Government

-Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
+Government: Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
 These investments are not subject to bail-in, and there is an insignificant risk of insolvency.
 Investments with the UK Central Government may be made in unlimited amounts for up to 50 years.

-Corporates

-Loans, bonds and commercial paper issued by companies other than banks and registered providers.
+Corporates: Loans, bonds and commercial paper issued by companies other than banks and registered providers.
 These investments are not subject to bail-in, but are exposed to the risk of the company going insolvent.
 Loans to unrated companies will only be made as part of a diversified pool in order to spread the risk widely.

-Registered Providers

-Loans and bonds issued by, guaranteed by or secured on the assets of Registered Providers of Social Housing, formerly known as Housing Associations.
-These bodies are tightly regulated by the Homes and Communities Agency and, as providers of public services, they retain a high likelihood of receiving government support if needed.
+Registered Providers: Loans and bonds issued by, guaranteed by or secured on the assets of Registered Providers of Social Housing, formerly known as Housing Associations.
+These bodies are tightly regulated by the Homes and Communities Agency and, as providers of public services, they retain the likelihood of receiving government support if needed.